How to Use Search Engine Filters Well

 - Provide an Option to Set a Price Range

-Cost is an important factor for most people, so it makes sense to offer a price refinement on top of the filter section.
+Cost is an important factor for most people, so it makes sense to offer a price refinement on top of the product filter section.
 This is used regardless of product type.
 Price should be shown as a list of ranges, since people don’t often have an exact price in mind.

 - Allow Users to Easily Change Filters